huggingface/transformers/docs/source/en/perf_infer_gpu_one.md

 * [Idefics](https://huggingface.co/docs/transformers/model_doc/idefics#transformers.IdeficsModel)
 * [Whisper](https://huggingface.co/docs/transformers/model_doc/whisper#transformers.WhisperModel)

-Note that FlashAttention can only be used for models using the `fp16` or `bf16` dtype, so make sure to cast your model to the appropriate dtype before using it.
+Note that FlashAttention can only be used for models with the `fp16` or `bf16` torch type, so make sure to cast your model to the appropriate type before using it.

 By default, `torch.nn.functional.scaled_dot_product_attention` selects the most performant kernel available, but to check whether a backend is available in a given setting (hardware, problem size), you can use [`torch.backends.cuda.sdp_kernel`](https://pytorch.org/docs/master/backends.html#torch.backends.cuda.sdp_kernel) as a context manager: